-To ensure flexibility, GSA's policy is to make maximum use of equivalency clauses in all codes and standards.
+To ensure flexibility, GSA's policy is to make maximum use of equivalency clauses in the required codes and standards.
 If a conflict exists between GSA requirements and the GSA-adopted codes or standards, the GSA requirements take precedence.
-All such conflicts must be brought to the attention of the GSA project manager as appropriate for resolution.
+All such conflicts must be brought to the attention of the RPMT as appropriate for resolution.